josephinebourghardt/SeaPollution/README.md

 ![](https://i.imgur.com/AFMImWC.jpg)

 S T E P  · 2
 Thereafter the Rhino.3dm file is to be processed to CNC cut.
 Depending on the CNC macine used there are different ways to process the file.
-In this case we are using a ......
+In this case we are using a Raptor X SL.

-First choose all curves that will be cut (profiles) and carved(...) and Make 2d.
+First choose all curves that will be cut (profiling) and outcuts (projecting) and Make 2d.

 S T E P  · 3
 Choose which drill you want to use, where we in this case we used a 6mm downcut drill.
 We then set the parametres of speed and how much it will cut for every layer for the material used - 15 mm Plywood.